YingHongTham/wormwiring/README.md

 # wormwiring
 Connectome project for wormwiring.org

-(neuronVolume mtl files are in /apps/neuronVolume/models/{db}/ which is a symlink to the relevant folder)

 # MySQL Tables
 The Skeleton Viewer app pulls data directly from several MySQL databases.
 The data is collected with the Elegance software.